-Cloud Computing Contracts RSS
+Cloud Computing Contracts

 "Cloud computing” means accessing computer capacity and programming facilities online or "in the cloud".
 Customers are spared the expense of purchasing, installing and maintaining hardware and software locally.